 TRU Campus Distance Education Programs

 Through its Faculty of Science and its School of Business and Economics, TRU also offers some distance programs and courses that are unaffiliated with OL.

-Email Student Services if you want to talk with us or have questions about Open Learning's programs.
+Email Student Services if you want to talk with us or have questions about OL's programs.